jina-ai/docs/chapters/extend/executor.rst

      - Transform the content of Documents.
    * - `BaseSegmenter`
      - `BaseExecutor`
-     - Segment Document into small pieces of Document.
+     - Segment Document into smaller pieces.
    * - `BaseRanker`
      - `BaseExecutor`
      - Calculate scores of Documents.
    * - `Chunk2DocRanker`
      - `BaseRanker`
-     - Translates the chunk-wise score (distance) to the doc-wise score.
+     - Translate chunk-wise score (distance) to doc-wise score.
    * - `Match2DocRanker`
      - `BaseRanker`
-     - Re-scores the matches for a document.
+     - Re-score matches for a Document.
    * - `BaseClassifier`
      - `BaseExecutor`
-     - Enrich the documents with a classifier.
+     - Enrich documents with a classifier.
    * - `BaseEvaluator`
      - `BaseExecutor`
      - Evaluate score based on output and GroundTruth.
    * - `CompoundExecutor`
      - `BaseExecutor`
-     - Combine multiple executors in one.
+     - Combine multiple Executors into one.

 Override :meth:`__init__` and :meth:`post_init`
 ------------------------------------------------

 You can put simple type attributes that define the behavior of your ``Executor`` into :meth:`__init__`.
-Simple types represent all `pickle`-able types, including: integer, bool, string, tuple of simple types, list of simple types, map of simple type.
-For example,
+Simple types represent all `pickle`-able types, including: integer, bool, string, tuple of simple types, list of simple types, and map of simple type.
+For example:

 .. highlight:: python
 .. code-block:: python